cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/userManagement.md

 #### Assigning Users to Tenants

-Starting Cloudify 4.2, users must be assigned to tenants with a specific role for each tenant.
+Starting with Cloudify 4.2, users must be assigned to tenants with a specific role for each tenant.
 The roles are sets of permissions defining what actions the users can perform in the context of the tenant.
-Users can have different roles in different tenants, and as long as at least one of those roles allows them to perform an action in the tenant, they will be able able to perform it.
+Users can have different roles in different tenants, and as long as at least one of those roles allows them to perform an action in the tenant, they will be able to perform it.
 The available tenant-roles are: viewer, user, operations and manager.
 For more information regarding each role and the differences between them, see [Roles Management section]({{< relref "working_with/manager/user-management.md#roles-management-with-ldap" >}}).

 1. Click the List icon ![List icon]( /images/ui/icons/list-icon.png ) on the far right of the user entry in the table that you want to add to a tenant.
 2. Click **Edit user's tenants**.